 - Number/variances: Generally founders will only have one of these, but they may have another if requested, such as to address questions that have arisen during the investment process

-What I believe a good pitch deck covers
+What I believe good pitch deck covers in a fundraising process

 There are more bad pitch decks than not.
-For the purpose of this discussion I will talk specifically about the one I would like to receive before having a meeting with a founder.
+For the purpose of this discussion, I will talk specifically about the one I would like to receive before having a meeting in the fundraising process.

 The key tenets of approaching a good first deck are: